Vixx-X/ati2-lab/README.md

 Make sure there is no other service running on port 3000 or 8000.

+Please copy `env` into `.env`, and change it values accordingly to your settings.

 ## Run docker-compose

 To run the project, you will need to do this command: